grantcurell/grantcurell.github.io/docs/Notes on nodejs/README.md

 Not all lists need to have keys.
 A list needs keys if either of the following are true:

 The list-items have memory from one render to the next.
-For instance, when a to-do list renders, each item must “remember” whether it was checked off.
+For instance, when a to-do list renders, each item must "remember" whether it was checked off.
 The items shouldn’t get amnesia when they render.

 A list’s order might be shuffled.
 For instance, a list of search results might be shuffled from one render to the next.